 Daun Penh is the most central district of Phnom Penh.
-Home to the city’s central market and main commercial area, numerous government offices, the riverside area, and Wat Phnom (Phnom Penh’s namesake), Daun Penh is the first of three districts in Cambodia’s capital which looks to grow the most over the long term.
+It’s home to the city’s central market and main commercial area, numerous government offices, the riverside area, and Wat Phnom.
+This is the first of three districts in Cambodia’s capital which look to grow the most over the long term.

 The riverside area boasts some of the highest property prices in not only Daun Penh, but the whole country.
-Of course, prices are still a fraction of what you could pay for riverside apartments with similar views in Bangkok or even Saigon.
+Of course, prices are still a fraction of those for similar riverside apartments in Bangkok or even Saigon.

 Moving westward, Phnom Penh’s financial district has all of the three tallest buildings in Cambodia with more soon to come.
 Street 110, the focal point of the CBD, sometimes has apartments for sale.
 Some of them have potential to be bought and resold at a premium to a large developer in the future.

 This part of town won’t stay low-rise for long.
 It’s only a matter of time before office buildings and malls replace the colonial apartments which still remain.

 Located in the southern part of the city center, Chamkar Mon has some of Phnom Penh’s most upscale residential areas.
 The areas referred to “BKK” (specifically BKK1, BKK2 and BKK3) are renowned for their impressive villas, wide choice of fancy restaurants, and top-quality international schools.